terra-campaigns/degenesis/gazetteer/Pollen/Nikopol/index.md

 ---
-template: loc v0.3
+template: 0.4
 layout: default
 title: Nikopol
 type: location
 role: A resilient underground bastion of humanity, crucial for its rich mining of rare metals and manganese, which sustain trade and survival.
 Its fortified structure and disciplined militias defend against the Primer, while its isolationism shields it from exploitation.
-Divided into miners, warriors, and traders, its society survives under the cultural and spiritual anchor of Founders’ Square, symbolizing hope amidst decay.
+Divided into miners, warriors, and traders, its society survives under the cultural and spiritual anchor of Founders’ Square, symbolising hope amidst decay.
 parent: Pollen
 has_children: true